-In the case of a fire or casualty not caused by the tenant, considering the property unlivable, may a landlord be forced to release the tenant from the agreement.
+Under Florida landlord-tenant law, if a fire or casualty occurs at the property is not caused by the tenant, and the property becomes uninhabitable, the landlord may be obligated to release the tenant from the rental agreement.
 If the resident is called to active military duty, the landlord must release him/her from the lease contract.

 My tenant wants to pay only part of the rent he owes?
 I have already started eviction proceedings; should I accept the partial payment?

 Landlords may now accept partial payment and still proceed with an eviction that same month if he/she does one of the following:

 1. Gives tenant a receipt of the partial rent payment.

 2. Post a new 3 day notice with the new balance owed.

 3. Place the amount of partial rent into the court registry, if the eviction is filed.